jdillard/personal-site/source/_trips/2017-10-01-first-24-hours-in-yosemite.md

 I don't usually take well to flights and had developed a cough, a strict violation of Rule #1: Be Quiet.
-At one point in the night I got up to get my gatorade from front seat in an effort to sooth my throat.
-The gatorade didn't quite help and I continued attempting to swallow coughs into the night.
+At one point in the night I got up to get my Gatorade from front seat in an effort to sooth my throat.
+The Gatorade didn't quite help and I continued attempting to swallow coughs into the night.

 Suddenly there was a banging on the side of the van.
 My worst nightmare, I screwed up on the first night.
 We decided, against better judgement, to stay still and wait it out, but it wasn't long before there was a flashlight shining on my head.
-In my inexperience, I didn't completely close the front curtain when I was done drinking my gatorade.
+In my inexperience, I didn't completely close the front curtain when I was done drinking my Gatorade.
 I froze, and whispered for advice.

 We decide to get out and talk the Ranger who, after a stern lecture, let us off with a warning and adviced us to leave the park for the night and to not get